michael2012z/BitBible/markdown/KJV/files/Num.md

 30. And Moses gat him into the camp, he and the elders of Israel.

-31. And there went forth a wind from the Lord, and brought quails from the sea, and let them fall by the camp, as it were a day’s journey on this side, and as it were a day’s journey on the other side, round about the camp, and as it were two cubits high upon the face of the earth.as it were a day’s…: Heb. as it were the way of a day
+31. And there went forth a wind from the Lord, and brought quails from the sea, and let them fall by the camp, as it were a day’s journey on this side, and as it were a day’s journey on the other side, round about the camp, and as it were two cubits high upon the face of the earth.

 32. And the people stood up all that day, and all that night, and all the next day, and they gathered the quails: he that gathered least gathered ten homers: and they spread them all abroad for themselves round about the camp.

 33. And while the flesh was yet between their teeth, ere it was chewed, the wrath of the Lord was kindled against the people, and the Lord smote the people with a very great plague.

-34. And he called the name of that place Kibroth–hattaavah: because there they buried the people that lusted.Kibroth–hattaavah: that is, The graves of lust
+34. And he called the name of that place Kibroth–hattaavah: because there they buried the people that lusted.

-35. And the people journeyed from Kibroth–hattaavah unto Hazeroth; and abode at Hazeroth.abode at: Heb. they were in
+35. And the people journeyed from Kibroth–hattaavah unto Hazeroth; and abode at Hazeroth.

 ## Numbers 12

-1. And Miriam and Aaron spake against Moses because of the Ethiopian woman whom he had married: for he had married an Ethiopian woman.Ethiopian: or, Cushitemarried: Heb. taken
+1. And Miriam and Aaron spake against Moses because of the Ethiopian woman whom he had married: for he had married an Ethiopian woman.

 2. And they said, Hath the Lord indeed spoken only by Moses? hath he not spoken also by us?
 And the Lord heard it.